TheRealYapiriScript/yapiri-font/README.md

 ## About Yapiri

-Kokborok is the native language of the Borok (Tripuri) people, spoken by over 1 million people in Tripura and across Northeast India.
+Kokborok is the native language of the Borok (Tripuri) people, spoken by over 1 million people in Tripura, across Northeast India and parts of Bangladesh.
 Despite its rich oral tradition, Kokborok has historically lacked a widely adopted native script.

 Yapiri was designed to fill that gap — a script built from the ground up to match Kokborok phonology, with clean geometric aesthetics suited for both print and digital use.

-The name *Yapiri* means **"footprints"** in Kokborok — each character a step toward reclaiming the written voice of the language.
+The name *Yapiri*(also Yaphiri) means **"footprints"** in Kokborok — each character a step toward reclaiming the written voice of the language.

 ---